ocoboco/cloud-config-toolkit/README.md

 and create the configuration file `cct.conf.js` (see [configuration](#toolkit-config-cctconfjs) section).

+## Tutorial

+Follow [this usage tutorial](./usage-tutorial.md) to familiarize with installation, configuration, and explore the benefits of Cloud config toolkit.

 ## Commands

 Cloud config toolkit provides the following set of commands.